 - Double-check, print and send the payslip to the employees.

-Additionally, be aware that this payroll template does not calculate taxes.
+Additionally, be aware that this payslip template does not calculate taxes.
 You must do this separately.

-Now you’ve successfully used the simple payslip template to create your employees’ salary slips and they’re almost ready to be sent out.
-Next, you need to double-check that you’ve not left anything out.
+Now you’ve successfully used the simple payslip template to create your employees’ salary slips.
+How exciting – they’re almost ready to be sent out!
+The next thing you need to do is to double-check that you haven’t left anything out.
 Mistakes are common and it will save everyone time and stress if you follow a payslip checklist to ensure nothing has been missed out.
 Follow our free payroll checklist template below, to ensure you’ve covered all the necessary information.

-One thing that is commonly mistaken is checking employee leave accrual.
-Although putting this information on a payslip is not a legal requirement, some companies do it.
-If you’re going to do so, make sure that each individuals’ leave times are being calculated properly and at the same rate through each pay period.
+One thing that is often missed on the payslip, is the employee leave accrual and entitlement.
+Although putting this information on a payslip is not a legal requirement, it can be beneficial.
+Therefore, it’s important to make sure that each individuals’ leave times are being calculated properly and at the same rate through each pay period.
 Remember to input this into the payroll slip template before sending it.

-Another common mistake made when inputting information into the payroll check template is the incorrect calculation of overtime hours.
-If an employee works overtime, make sure to pay them the correct amount as stated in your overtime policy.
-Therefore, be aware of the overtime workers are doing and make sure you’re aware of the rate of pay overtime is paid at.
-Some companies offer the same rate of pay as normal hours.
-Others pay 1.5 hours or double time.
-This will vary between organisations so it is important to familiarise yourself with this.
+In addition, another mistake made when inputting data into the payroll template is the incorrect calculation of overtime hours.
+If an employee works overtime, make sure you pay them the correct amount as stated in your overtime policy.
+Therefore, be aware of the overtime workers are doing and make sure you’re aware of the overtime pay rate.

 Deductions and contributions

-It is of the utmost importance that you familiarise yourself with the taxes, social security, insurance, pension schemes and any other contributions your employees must make.
+As we mentioned, it’s extremely important that you familiarise yourself with the taxes, social security, insurance contributions such as national insurance, pension schemes and any other contributions your employees must make.
 It’s critical that no errors exist in deductions and contributions since many withholdings are legal requirements.
+What are national insurance contributions (NIC)?
+This is the tax you are required to pay on your earnings.

 Public holiday pay

-Now we’ve covered all of the payslip basics, from formatting to a free payroll template, it’s time to think about how to manage the payroll and choosing the best payroll software for your company.
+Up until now, we’ve shown you how to format a free payroll template, it’s time to think about how to manage the payroll and how to choose the best payroll software for your company.
 The popularity of paperless payroll distribution is growing rapidly.
 This is partly due to the advent of direct deposits and payments cards.
 There are many different kinds of payroll software available that help with the management of the entire payroll process.
-There are many benefits in automating this process by using specialist payroll software.
+There are many benefits to automating this process by using specialist payroll software.
 These benefits include:

 Saves costs and time

-Using payroll software to automate the process saves costs and time.
+Positively, using payroll software to automate the process saves costs and a considerable amount of time.
 This is because it reduces the need for HR departments to dedicate time and resources to payroll.
 HR no longer has to spend hours pouring over employee documentation with their hours, sick leave and different taxes and contributions.
 The software simply takes care of it.

 Reduces the likelihood of mistakes